How to write for your brand by creating a Writing Style Guide

 I had a client who didn’t like the word ‘passionate’ when describing how he felt about his business.
 He thought it was a word that was overused.
 How did I find that out?
 I used it in the first draft of his website copy.
 Note to self: always ask this shit before you start writing for a client.

 I think that’s probably enough, you can always add and build on this.
-It’s a really good exercise to give your brand a little cohesion and consistency.
+It’s a really good exercise to give your brand a little cohesion.
 You’re welcome!

 Take a look at my Blog which has more helpful stuff about blogging and content writing for your business.
 If you want to know how I can help you, hit the button below: